stracker-phil/obsidian-thoughtforge/5-Knowledge/ThoughtForge/Which Plugins I Use and Why.md

 > - `Pro Zen` - Almost identical, but has downside that frontmatter props cannot be edited in Zen mode.
 Also, Zen-mode is a complete own UI state (I cannot show a sidebar while in Zen mode; "Zen Mode" is more "native" here).
 > - `Typezen` - seems to only change the opacity of sidebars, so in split-screen the text does not occupy the full window width.

+## AI Integrations

+### Smart Connections

+Excellent RAG solution that vectorizes the vault locally and provides an API for AI tool integration.
+It comes with a 1-click CustomGPT setup, making it easy to connect the Vault to an OpenAI Plus account.

 ---

 ## Optional